 The cappuccino was also great.
 A perfect starter for the day with it’s rich and bold flavor.

 To go along with are cups of coffee, we tried two of their fresh baked pastries.
 Offset’s pastries are from Bakers Kneaded.
-Bakers Kneaded bakes daily in Los Angeles organic whole grain breads and pastries from California sourced and grown ingredients.
+Bakers Kneaded bakes daily in Los Angeles and all of their breads are made from California sourced and grown ingredients.

 First up we tried the bombolini.